• Skip to primary navigation

 • Espresso Powder.
 I love to use the Dellalo Instant Espresso powder but you could use instant coffee granules too.

 • Egg Yolks.
 The egg yolks provide richness and structure to the cream.
+Be careful you don't want egg whites in the cream, save those for some Swiss Meringue Buttercream!

 • Vanilla Bean Paste.
 You could use vanilla extract but I love the flecks added to the cream.